Saint Gallicanus: Life

 Gallicanus was from a prominent Roman family with important political connections.

 According to his "Acta" (in Acta SS., June, VII, 31), he was a distinguished general in the war against the Persians.
 He was honored with a triumph and was held in affection by the emperor Constantine.
 He was also consul with Symmachus in 330 and perhaps also once before with Caesonius Bassus in 317.

-According to a medieval legend, Gallienus was at one time the fiance of Constantine's eldest daughter, Constantia and was converted to Christianity by her soldier bodyguards John and Paul.
+According to a medieval legend, Gallienus was at one time the fiancé of Constantine's eldest daughter, Constantia and was converted to Christianity by her soldier bodyguards John and Paul.
 He then retired to Ostia, endowed a church built by Constantine I, and founded a hospital where he worked with Saint Hilarinus.
 There he washed the feet of the poor, prepared their table and served them, carefully waited on the infirm, and performed other works of mercy.

 Under Julian he was banished to Egypt, and lived with the hermits in the desert.
 He was put to the sword at Alexandria for refusing to sacrifice to idols.